-With a view to driving evidence-based policies, the European Idiopathic Pulmonary Fibrosis & Related Disorders Federation (EU-IPFF) has commissioned this Benchmarking Report to measure how those European countries represented by its members are performing on different areas of IPF care and management.
+With a view to driving evidence-based policies, the European Idiopathic Pulmonary Fibrosis & Related Disorders Federation (EU-IPFF) commissioned a first edition of the Benchmarking Report in 2018.
+Its goal was to measure how European countries, where EU-IPFF members are based, were performing against a number of criteria related to IPF care and management.
+A new edition of the report (2020) is now available and includes four additional countries.
 The Report highlights best practices and identifies gaps where urgent policy action is needed.